topesoul/nhs-jobs-vacancy-data-automation-tool/README.md

 # NHS Vacancy Data Automation

 This repository provides a Python-based automation tool developed to streamline the collection of vacancy data from NHS Jobs and other public data sources, all via the NHS Jobs API.
 It was designed for Integrated Care Systems (ICS) and Trusts to reduce the time spent on manual gathering of job vacancy posts data from multiple websites, improve data consistency, and support workforce planning analysis.

-This is sometimes helpful as at any point in time there could be over 2000 jobs posted on the NHS Jobs site to scan through.
+This is especially helpful given that, at any point in time, there could be over 2,000 jobs posted on the NHS Jobs site.
+The script offers a reliable and repeatable way to extract and standardise relevant vacancy data across a defined list of NHS organisations, including providers that do not publish vacancies via Trac.

 ---

 ## 🔍 What It Does

+- Connects to the **NHS Jobs API** to retrieve XML-based job postings
-- Automatically extracts vacancy data across selected NHS organisations
+- Automatically filters vacancy data based on a list of named NHS organisations
+- Removes duplicate entries using a combination of job reference and vacancy ID
-- Consolidates the data into a single structured CSV file
+- Saves the extracted data as a structured CSV file to a local directory or a OneDrive/SharePoint synced folder
-- (Optional) Sends the output via email to configured recipients
-- Can be scheduled to run automatically via Task Scheduler or a Remote Server
+- Can be scheduled via **Windows Task Scheduler** or hosted on a **remote Windows server**
+- (Optional) Integrates with SharePoint alerting or Power Automate flows for automatic notifications

 ---